gasleakdetector_web_logo

 ./GasLeakDetectorDemo

 If a message about missing system libraries appears (on Windows OS) when launching the application, you must install the VC_redist.x64.exe program, which will install the system libraries required for operation.
-After start user must chose platform:
+After starting, the user must choose a platform:

 =================================================